Nasr II: Conversion to Isma'ilism and death

 Al-Tha'alibi reports that after Nasr's death and the accession of Nuh, the Isma'ilis tried to convert the new emir as well, but failed.
-According to Ibn al-Nadim, Nuh held a public theological debate, in which the Isma'ilis were defeated, but al-Tha'alibi contends that this happened in a private session, and that al-Nasafi's subsequent request for a public debate was denied.
-Shortly after, Nuh launched an anti-Isma'ili pogrom—according to Nizam al-Mulk, the troops spent seven days killing Isma'ili followers in Bukhara and its environs—in which al-Nasafi and many of his followers perished.
-Despite the implication of the medieval sources of a systematic anti-Isma'ili purge, this does not appear to have been the case, as several Isma'ili officials—including Ali Zarrad and Abu Mansur al-Shaghani—remained in their place during Nuh's reign.
+According to ibn al-Nadim, Nuh held a public theological debate in which the Isma'ilis were defeated.
+Al-Tha'alibi, on the other hand, contends that this happened in a private session and that al-Nasafi's subsequent request for a public debate was denied.
+Shortly after, Nuh launched an anti-Isma'ili pogrom.
+According to Nizam al-Mulk, the troops spent seven days killing Isma'ilis in Bukhara and its environs in which al-Nasafi and many of his followers perished.
+Despite the implication of the medieval sources of a systematic purge, this does not appear to have been the case, as several Isma'ili officials—including Ali Zarrad and Abu Mansur al-Shaghani—are attested as serving during Nuh's reign.